johnpcarty/Thesaurus-of-Job-Titles/README.md

 ### For Developers, ATS's and Search Engines
 For search engines, I built a synonyms file for Elasticsearch.
 Check the Elasticsearch folder for a demonstration.
-- synonym_job_titles_for_index.txt - a file that should be used when indexing job titles in Elasticsearch in the Solr format.
+- synonym_job_titles_for_index.txt - a file that should be used when indexing job titles in Elasticsearch.
-- synonym_job_titles_for_search.txt - a file that should be used to run a search against the index in Elasticsearch in the Solr format.
+- synonym_job_titles_for_search.txt - a file that should be used to run a search against the index in Elasticsearch.

 Under the Developers folder, I publish the thesaurus as a database in a MySql format.